marifyo/fggcosha/_posts/2015-11-01-octoberawareness.md

 The interview is **23 mins** into the show.

-The hashtag, #BeBreastWise", and her mission engaged her fellow alumna classmates who banded and joined in her campaign to raise breast cancer awareness in the month of October.
+The hashtag, #BeBreastWise", and her mission motivated her fellow alumna classmates who banded and joined in her campaign to raise breast cancer awareness in the month of October.
 From the shores of Nigeria, in the UK and even in the U.S., class of 1989 alumnae gathered, some in public places, using their branded "Class of 89 - Breast Cancer Awareness" t-shirts as a conversation piece for anyone they encountered; some even involved their colleagues in various ways.

 We recognize and applaud the class of ’89, along with Dr. Mrs. Oge Nwakoby Ilegbune, for their active participation in the cause.